satyammjha/ExpressEye/README.md

 ## Overview

-This is an Express.js middleware package that profiles incoming HTTP requests by tracking execution time, response size, and other metadata.
-It supports logging requests to the console or a file, setting logging limits, ignoring specific routes, and sending email alerts for slow requests.
+`express-request-profiler` is a lightweight middleware for Express.js that tracks and logs HTTP requests in real time.
+It provides insights into request execution time, response size, and other metadata.
+With configurable logging, alert mechanisms, and support for multiple storage backends, this middleware helps optimize performance monitoring.

 ## Features

-✅ **Request Profiling** – Logs request details such as method, URL, status, duration, and timestamp.
+- ✅ **Detailed Request Profiling** – Logs HTTP method, URL, status, execution time, and timestamp.

-✅ **Log to Console or File** – Choose between logging in the console or writing to a file.
+- ✅ **Flexible Logging Options** – Output logs to the console or store them in a file.

-✅ **Ignore Specific Routes** – Exclude certain routes (e.g., `/health`) from being logged.
+- ✅ **Ignore Specific Routes** – Exclude endpoints (e.g., `/health`) from logging.

-✅ **Logging Limit** – Prevent excessive logging by setting a limit on stored request logs.
+- ✅ **Logging Limit Control** – Prevent excessive log growth with configurable log storage limits.

-✅ **Email Alerts for Slow Requests** – Send email notifications when multiple requests exceed the threshold time.
+- ✅ **Email Alerts for Slow Requests** – Receive notifications when multiple requests exceed a specified response time.

-✅ **Response Size Tracking** – Logs the size of responses in bytes for performance insights.
+- ✅ **Response Size Tracking** – Logs response sizes for better performance insights.

-✅ **Configurable Storage Backends** – Logs can be stored in JSON, databases, or external monitoring services.
+- ✅ **Configurable Storage Backends** – Store logs in JSON, databases, or external monitoring services.

-✅ **Customizable Alert System** – Set thresholds and receive alerts based on different conditions.
+- ✅ **Customizable Alert System** – Define alert thresholds and notification settings based on request performance.

 ## Installation

+Install the package via npm or yarn:

 ```sh
 npm install express-request-profiler